kbell28k/Portfolio/employee_tracker/README.md

   So that I can organize and plan my business <br>
 </p>

 > The following demonstrates an Employee Management System.
 It incorporates MySQL NPM package, InquirerJs, and console.table.
-To utilizise, please operate from the command line of the app.js file.
+To utilize, please operate from the command line of the app.js file.

 ## Author